Code-Institute-Submissions/bucketlist/README.md

  <li>Intention Name
  <li>Intention Description
 </ol>
-Intention Division, Intention Name and Intention Description are required fields. <br>
-Intention Name is a required input field with a min length of 5 and a max length of 50. <br>
-Intention Description requires is a required textarea with a min length of 5 and a max length of 200. <br>
 When the Submit button is pressed, the post is sent to the Mongo database and will show up on the main Intentions Page. <br>

 ![](static/img/add_intention_screenshot.JPG)